aayushmodi-vlsi7/WEEK-2_Aayush_VSD_RISC-V_Tapeout/Part-1/README.md

 When designing chips, it’s dangerous to jump straight into RTL or physical design without first checking if the design works logically.
 This is where **functional modelling** plays a key role.

-**-First Layer of Verification:** Functional models allow you to describe the behavior of the system at a higher level (what the system should do), without worrying about how exactly the gates and flip-flops are implemented.
+- **First Layer of Verification:** Functional models allow you to describe the behavior of the system at a higher level (what the system should do), without worrying about how exactly the gates and flip-flops are implemented.

-**-Catch Errors Early:** Most logical or architectural mistakes are found at this stage.
+- **Catch Errors Early:** Most logical or architectural mistakes are found at this stage.
 If functional modelling is skipped, errors may only appear during RTL simulation or physical design — which is much more expensive and time-consuming to fix.

-**-Bridge Between Concept and RTL:** Functional modelling translates the conceptual block diagrams into an executable model.
+- **Bridge Between Concept and RTL:** Functional modelling translates the conceptual block diagrams into an executable model.
 This ensures that when you move to RTL, you already know the logic flow is correct.

-**-Faster Iterations:** Since functional models are abstracted and don’t include low-level details, they simulate quickly.
+- **Faster Iterations:** Since functional models are abstracted and don’t include low-level details, they simulate quickly.
 You can run multiple tests and modify the design easily before locking down the RTL.

-**- Foundation for Verification:** Functional modelling is also used to define expected behavior (golden reference models), which later helps in verifying that the RTL matches the intended functionality.
+- **Foundation for Verification:** Functional modelling is also used to define expected behavior (golden reference models), which later helps in verifying that the RTL matches the intended functionality.

 #### For BabySoC, functional modelling means: